KevinTheMix/CheatSheets/Perl.md

     perldoc # Manual page (q to exit)

     #!/usr/bin/perl -w  # Must be the first line of the file.
-See "which perl" shell command for Perl local installation directory.
+See `which perl` shell command for Perl local installation directory.
     "./script.pl"       # Run
     "perl script.pl"    # Run (also makes shebang line unnecessary)